cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/07_api_integration_cli.md

     [Shieldoo Github repository](https://github.com/shieldoo/terraform-provider-shieldoo){: .btn .btn-purple target="blank"}

-2. To configure __API integration (CLI) in the Shieldoo Secure Network web application__, follow these steps:
+2. To set up __API integration (CLI) in the Shieldoo Secure Network web application__, follow these steps:

-    {% include img.html src="../../images/APIIntegrationCLI01.gif" alt="API Integration (CLI)" %}
+    {% include img.html src="../../images/APIIntegrationCLI01.gif" alt="Configure API Integration (CLI)" %}

     1. Log in to your organization’s Shieldoo Secure Network web application.
     2. Enable __Expert Mode__.
-    - See the Access Management chapter to learn how to enable Expert Mode.
+    - See the [Access Management](/access_management/) to learn how to enable Expert Mode.
     3. Go to the __Settings & Logs__ \| __System Settings__ section.
     4. In the Integration API (CLI) section, click the __configure__ button to open the settings dialog.
     5. Enable __API integration (CLI)__.